Vitaeoth, the Wounded

 Elves are known as educators, diplomats, creators, and naturalists.
 It is a common cultural theme for elves to make the world better for the future, as they have to live that future sooner than they think!

 Elves are not particularly advanced in terms of technology, preferring to perform their daily duties with simple tools or magic.
 While they have grasped engineering, it is an uncommon practice in most elven settlements.
-There is call by some elves to improve technology within the elven kingdom, but many fear what cost this industry may come at.
+There is call by some elves to improve technology within the elven kingdoms, but many fear what cost this industry may come at.
 They know that gnomish factories often produce waste, and because the elves have no idea how to properly dispose of this kind of waste they usually import objects of advanced technological persuasion rather than craft their own.
 Farming equipment is not always needed thanks to the elves' magical agricultural techniques, and clever magical defenses keep their realms safe.
 Transportation is also usually handled by beast teachers, who are always swift to correct anyone who refers to them as "beast tamers".
 Clean water can be obtained from untainted natural sources and spells, and medicine is augmented heavily through magic.
+Some think that a long history of life magic contributes to their long lives.

-Because of the heavy reliance on magic and simple tools, most elves would have little idea what to do with anything as complicated as a .
+Because of the heavy reliance on magic and simple tools, most elves would have little idea what to do with anything as complicated as a winding mechanism.
 Some joke that now the other races could teach the elves a thing or two about the world they thought they were shaping.

 Diplomacy is an area where many elves excel.
 Communication skills are usually taught in Collective-allied institutions, and it has served the elves quite well in their dealings with others.
 Since others often see them with a bit of disdain, and many elves are rather proud of their heritage and cultural identity, it has only become more and more important if elves wish to work with others not of their kind.
 Because of this, most nations have good relations with Wynsylus, and elves find themselves entering social circles more easily than might otherwise be possible.
 This has been used for diplomacy just as much as it has been abused for extortion and treachery.
 Elven courts are difficult to navigate for outsiders, as if walking through a maze of mirrors.
 It can be tricky to talk down an elf.

 The elven eye for detail means that their crafts are valued by other races for their beauty, if not necessarily for their durability or strength.
-Most elven craft is in the areas of woodworking, leatherworking, shipbuilding, bonecraft, and other trades that use organic materials.
+Most elven crafts come from woodworking, leatherworking, shipbuilding, bonecraft, and other trades that use organic materials.
 The elves' patience also means that orders may be filled out slowly, if elegantly.
 Procuring the resources for these trades is always a difficult dilemma for the elves, as they idolize the power of nature and find it absurd that they should package and sell objects that were once living things.
 Nevertheless, these things earn the elves valuable income, but have ended up creating an ideological divide between those who have magic and provide through their talents and those who have no other choice but to take up a craft to survive.

 They take care to leave little trace in the environment, having an immense respect for their surroundings.
 Even barren land can be given life with the right spells or agricultural techniques, elves try to nurture their surroundings like their own children.